lisp-docs/cl-language-reference/docs/chap-17/bh-d-dictionary/_subseq_accessor.md

 length, the shorter length determines the number of elements that are replaced.
-The remaining <ClLinks  term={"element"}><i>elements</i></ClLinks> at the end of the longer sequence are not modified in the operation.
+The remaining <GlossaryTerm  term={"element"}><i>elements</i></GlossaryTerm> at the end of the longer sequence are not modified in the operation.